loopwerk/loopwerk.io/content/articles/2025-06-03-drf-action-serializers.md

 $ uv add drf-action-serializers
 ```

-There’s nothing to configure, there is no step 2.
+There's nothing to configure, there is no step 2.
 Now you can use the ViewSets from `drf_action_serializers.viewsets` instead of from `rest_framework.viewsets`.

-If you’re using [drf-spectacular](https://drf-spectacular.readthedocs.io/) to document your API (and if you’re not - you should), then there’s a cool optional package to install:
+If you're using [drf-spectacular](https://drf-spectacular.readthedocs.io/) to document your API (and if you're not - you should), then there's a cool optional package to install:

 ```bash
 $ uv add drf-action-serializers[spectacular]
 ```

-Simply add the following to settings.py and it’s automatically used:
+Simply add the following to settings.py and it's automatically used:

 ```python
 REST_FRAMEWORK = {